open-pioneer/trails-starter/docs/dev/Guide.md

 It is also possible to emit browser events from inside the web component.
 These events will be dispatched from the application's host element.

-You can reference the interface `"application-events.EventService"` (implemented by package `@open-pioneer/application-events `) to obtain the event service:
+You can reference the interface `"integration.ExternalEventService"` (implemented by package `@open-pioneer/integration `) to obtain the event service:

 ```js